theonewhowritesthedocs/lwms-docs/docs/core_functions/inspection.md

 stateDiagram-v2
     state "QC Order" as qc_order
     state "QC Flow" as qc_flow
-    state "Sample" as sample
+    state "Pick a sample" as sample
-    state "Test" as test
+    state "Pick a test" as test
     state "Input results by test" as test_results state "Input results by sample" as sample_results state "Create Activity" as create_activity